Bylaws

 ARTICLE IV: Officers of the Corporation

 Section 4.01.
 Officers.
-The officers of the Corporation shall consist of a President, a Vice President, a Secretary, and a Treasurer.
+The officers of the Corporation shall consist of a President, a Vice President, a Secretary, a Treasurer,Treasurer-elect, and a Social Media Coordinator.

 Section 4.03.
 Election of Officers.
 The Board of Directors shall elect the Officers during the Annual Meeting of the Board of Directors.
-The term of office for the Officers is the fiscal year of the Corporation following their election, or until their successors are duly elected, whichever is later.
+The term of office for the Officers is 2 years, with the exception of Treasurer-elect, who serves for 1 year before serving as Treasurer for a full 2 year term. or until their successors are duly elected, whichever is later.
 If a vacancy should occur in an office, the Board may elect a replacement to complete the term of office, an action which would require a majority vote of the quorum of the Board of Directors.

 Section 4.04.
 Removal of Officers.
-Any Officer may be removed by a 2/3 vote of the entire Board of Directors whenever the Board of Directors determine the best interests of the Corporation would be served.
+Any Officer may be removed by a two-thirds vote of the entire Board of Directors whenever the Board of Directors determine the best interests of the Corporation would be served.
+Terminated officers will be notified in writing within one week following the vote of the Board.

 Section 4.05.
 Qualifications.
 All Full Members of the Corporation are qualified to hold office.
 Membership on the Board of Directors does not disqualify a Member from also serving as an Officer.
-Unless otherwise provided by law, the Articles of Incorporation or the Bylaws, a Full Member may hold more than one office concurrently, except the President is disqualified from holding another office during his or her term as President.
+Unless otherwise provided by law, the Articles of Incorporation or the Bylaws, a Full Member may hold more than one office concurrently, except the President, who is disqualified from holding another office during their term as President.

 ARTICLE V: Committees

 Section 5.01.
 Appointment.
-The President shall appoint such committees as are directed by the Board of Directors or as she or he deems appropriate.
+The President shall appoint such committees as are directed by the Board of Directors or as they deem appropriate.

 Section 5.02.
-Committee Chairman.
-The President shall select one member from each committee to serve as Committee Chairman.
-The President may, unless otherwise instructed by the Board of Directors, delegate the duty and authority of selecting all or some other members of the committee to the Committee Chairman.
+Committee Chair.
+The President shall select one member from each committee to serve as Committee Chair.
+The President may, unless otherwise instructed by the Board of Directors, delegate the duty and authority of selecting all or some other members of the committee to the Committee Chair.

 Section 5.03.
 Term.
-Unless otherwise provided by the Board of Directors, the term of committee appointees shall continue until terminated by the President.
+Unless a term limit is provided by the Board of Directors, the term of committee appointees shall continue until the committee is terminated by the President.
+Committee members may opt to resign from a committee at any time upon providing notice of resignation to the President.

 Section 5.04.
 Proposals and Actions.
 The proposals and actions of all committees shall be subject to the approval or express authorization of the Board of Directors.